gavdraper/gavdraper.github.io/_posts/2024-12-09-SQL-Server-Indexes-In-Indexes.md

 * You don't need to include Clustered index fields in your Non-Clustered indexes as they are already there.
 * You don't need to add additional indexes to avoid lookups from Non-Clustered to Clustered when the lookup fields are already defined on the Clustered Index.
 * Lookups will never happen from a Non-Clustered index to a field defined on the Clustered Index.
+* This can also work in reverse, for any record in a Clustered index you can find the matching record in each Non-Clustered index.
+This is how things like Deletes and Updates work, e.g Update Clustered Index then lookup each matching record in Non-Clustered indexes and update them too.